Transcription of Part X’s Film “DAMIAN 111” within the novel The Imagination Thief by Rohan Quine

-Transcription of Part X’s Film
+Transcription of Part X’s Film “DAMIAN 111”

 Below is the text of Part X’s Film “DAMIAN 111”, which is taken from The Imagination Thief’s mini-chapter 111 “What it’s like to die by shriek”.
+This Film is one lens’s suggestion of Damian West’s parents, back when Damian was still a child.

 … but I’m relieved to see you’re now home from Downstairs, Damian, unconscious in your poky room.
 I peer behind your sleeping eyes, and jump at what confronts me: on the Asbury Park Boardwalk, a fat chaotic Ferris wheel clatters round, swaying, and disgorges vicious children, every face with pinpoint eyes, hard-pupilled, stripped of humanity, like puppets’ eyes.
 Their tongues lick ice-cream cones filled with scoops of puréed meat-cream, shiny-pink and fatty.
 Whispers assail you in strange tongues, as crickets chirp and locusts thrum—all too loud and jagged.
 The sand-castles on the beach are wriggling with weevils; an eyeless fleshy black creature, all legs and whiskers, burrows down in fury and hides in the sand.
 Something very nasty is close below this surface … and Damian, you’re just a step too close to mental illness here, yes?